|Verantwortlicher Dozent||Prof. Dr. Armin Heinzl|

 |Infos für Studierende||Infos zu Bachelorarbeiten anderer Studiengänge finden Sie bei den Abschlussarbeiten|

-|April 3rd, 2020||Announcement of topic assignment at 12 pm|
+|4 May 2021||Announcement of topic assignment at 12 pm|

-|July 3rd, 2020||Deadline for submission of thesis until 12 pm|
+|29 June 2021||Deadline for submission of thesis until 12 pm|

 Individuals and organizations operate in a world that is increasingly permeated with digital technology.
 Every day we interact with Information Systems (IS) that make our phones smart, our cars safe, and our lives convenient.
 Likewise, Information Systems are embedded in the very core of the products, operations, and strategies of many organizations.
 Ever more, understanding and leveraging Information Systems is key to business success, not only for large and experienced players like SAP and Google, but also for small start-ups.
 The pervasive nature of digital technology is radically transforming our understanding of Information Systems, encompassing their development, coordination, use, and the way we interact with them.
 The primary objective of this seminar is to shed light on these issues and enrich our knowledge about how information systems impact organizations and individuals.